alberto56/dcycleblog/kubernetes/15-jenkins/index.md

 To see when Jenkins is ready (it should be "running" and have a status of "ready").
 Once it is, you will now be able to visit https://jenkins.example.com in the browser and log in.

-Log into Jenkins, click "Install suggested plugins", and restart Jenkins.

 We still need a few things to happen for our Jenkins server to be ready for action:

 First We need Jenkins to receive Webhooks from Github